 Gbenga’s research interests cover the general financial economics space, with a core focus on the microstructure of financial markets.
 His current research examines the microstructure evolution of financial markets against the backdrop of technology and policy innovations.
 He has also examined critical market microstructure issues in the world’s largest emissions trading market, the European Climate Exchange, London.
 The practical nature of his research papers has led to his work being discussed in international finance, economics and business newspapers and magazines such as The Economist, Financial Times, Forbes, Bloomberg Markets, Fundfire, City AM and Optimist Dergi.
 He has delivered invited research seminars at various private sector fora and universities/academic institutes around the world, including at the UK's Financial Conduct Authority; ICMA Centre at the University of Reading; Herriot Watt University; University of Otago, Dunedin; Macquairie University, Sydney; University of South Australia, Adelaide; Catolica Porto Business School, Porto and Pan African University's Lagos Business School.

 Gbenga is the author (with Andros Gregoriou) of 'Carbon Markets: Microstructure, Pricing & Policy', published in 2018 by Palgrave Macmillan.
-He has also made contributions to several journals and books, including papers in Journal of Financial Markets, Journal of Banking & Finance, Journal of Empirical Finance, Expert Systems with Applications, Journal of International Financial Markets, Institutions and Money; International Review of Financial Analysis, International Journal of the Economics of Business, The European Journal of Finance, British Accounting Review, Journal of Business Ethics, Technological Forecasting & Social Change and Energy Policy.
-He is also an academic reviewer for several journals including Energy Economics, International Review of Financial Analysis, The European Journal of Finance, Economic Modelling, International Review of Economics & Finance, Pacific-Basin Finance Journal, Journal of the Operational Research Society, Technological Forecasting and Social Change, Managerial Finance, Energy Policy, Emerging Markets Review, Emerging Markets Finance & Trade and the Journal of Cleaner Production.
+He has also made contributions to several journals and books, including papers in Journal of Financial Markets, Journal of Banking & Finance, Journal of Empirical Finance, Expert Systems with Applications, Journal of International Financial Markets, Institutions and Money; International Review of Financial Analysis, International Journal of the Economics of Business, The European Journal of Finance, British Accounting Review, Journal of Business Ethics, International Journal of Finance and Economics and Energy Policy.